TimeSite Pro supports two important timesheet management workflows:

 In some cases, the employee getting paid in part of in full may depend on receiving an accurate timesheet that can be quickly approved.

 Timesheet approvals are considered to be a business-internal process.
-The timesheet approval will have security access to TimeSite Pro to complete this approval workflow.
+The timesheet approver will have secure access to TimeSite Pro to complete this approval workflow.

 Many companies will specify that only approved timesheets can be used for payroll and invoicing purposes.
 Therefore the approval status of the timesheet will be visible at the point at which these details are transferred to the payroll system or used to create an invoice.

-TimeSite Pro's Authorisation workflow enables an email to be sent to them with details of work performed by each timesheet "resource" user.
-The recipient then has the option to simply reply to the email making no change to the email contact indicating their authorisation of this work.
-If there is any question or problem with the timesheet information provided, the project manager can take an alternative course of action such as phoning the employee submitting the timesheet or their manager to request a correction.
+TimeSite Pro's Authorisation workflow enables an email to be sent to a nominated individual with details of work performed by each timesheet resource user.
+The recipient can then log into TimeSite Pro and use the Authorisation screen to indicate their authorisation (or otherwise) of this work.
+If there is any question or problem with the timesheet information provided, the project manager can also contact the employee submitting the timesheet or their manager to request a correction.